yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 ## Initial Connection

-When a client first connects to a server, it requests a pinning ticket and receives it as part of the server's first response, in a PinningTicket extension.
+When a client first connects to a server, it requests a pinning ticket by sending an empty PinningTicket extension, and receives it as part of the server's first response, in the returned PinningTicket extension.

      Client                                               Server